Business Studies Department Mission Statement 2020 Mrs. Ahmed

 Cambridge IGCSE Business Studies (0450)

-NOTE: Students start studying their IGCSE in year 10 assessed with two papers both papers are one hour and thirty minutes each.
+NOTE: Students commence their IGCSE qualification in years 9 and 10 and complete two external examination papers in year 11.
+Both papers are one hour and thirty minutes each.

 Four questions requiring a mixture of short answers and structured data responses

 Candidates answer all questions

 Paper-2 is a case study 50% 80 marks

 Four questions based on a case study provided as an insert with the paper